jhudsl/tidyversecourse/docs/03-tidying.md

   mutate(state = tolower(state.name[match(state, state.abb)]))
 ```

 At this point, we have a lot of information at the individual level, but we'd like to summarize this at the state level by ethnicity, gender, and armed status.
 The researchers “calculated descriptive statistics for the proportion of victims that were male, armed, and non-White,” so we'll do the same.
-We can accomplish this using `dplyr`. `tally()` will be particularly helpful here to count the number of observations in each group.
+We can accomplish this using `dplyr`.
+The `tally()` function will be particularly helpful here to count the number of observations in each group.
 We're calculating this for each state as well as calculating the annualized rate per 1,000,000 residents.
 This utilizes the `total_pop` column from the `census_stats` data frame we used earlier.

 ```r